 How Transregional fares work

-Similar to the Transperth fare system, our regional town services use a combination of zones and time limits.
-Usually, one fare allows you to travel anywhere within a certain distance from your starting point until the time limit expires.
+Similar to the Transperth fare system, one flat fare allows you to travel anywhere across regional town bus services until the time expires.

 Standard Fares